numbbo/coco/docs/coco-doc/source/index.rst

 - averaging away irrelevant aspects of the function hence providing

   - generality
-  - fairness
-  - avoid intentional (cheating) or unintentional exploitation of artificial function properties
+  - a fair setup by preventing intentional (cheating) or unintentional exploitation of artificial function properties

 For example, we consider the absolute location of the optimum not a defining function feature.
-Consequently, conducting several trials either with a randomized initial solution or on instances with randomized search space translations is equivalent, given that the optimizer behaves translation invariant.
+Consequently, conducting several trials either with a randomized initial solution or on instances with randomized search space translations is equivalent (given that the optimizer behaves translation invariant).

 .. todo:: Changing significant features/parameters of the problem class (systematically or randomized)